 A polishing compound can be used on light to moderate cases of oxidation.
 If you do not have enough experience in using a buffer, it is recommended to do it by hand to avoid getting car swirls.
 It might take longer to complete the process by hand, but it will be unlikely to cause further damage to your vehicle.

 For heavily oxidized paint, you may want to consider using a more powerful material like a rubbing compound.
 Apply it on the affected area with just the right pressure to remove the oxidation without damaging the paint underneath.

 Always apply the compounds in a small, inconspicuous area, work it in, then remove it right away.
 Also, use a wet, clean cloth to apply the compound to avoid swirl marks.
 Then, wipe it off with a dry soft cloth.
 Remember to work with the least abrasive polish and work your way up if the least abrasive polish doesn’t do the job.
 Continue rubbing the area until you remove all the white chalky substances.
 Occasionally change to a new, clean towel to avoid swirl marks.

 After working the compound in and removing all the oxidized coat off your car, it is now time to wax.
 Remember, what comes after cleaning is polishing and after polishing is waxing.
 It provides a protective layer on your car.
 Wax it as you normally would.
 Wax your vehicle once a month or a couple of months.
 This reinforces your car’s protection.
 Therefore, it will make it more resilient to oxidation.

 To prevent car paint oxidation from appearing, you might want to keep your vehicle clean at all times.
 It is important to remember that UV rays and the elements break down the paint on your vehicle and cause oxidation.
-To help slow down the process it is recommended to keep your vehicle in a garage or covered and protected from the sun.
-If you have any concerns about your cars surface, consider consulting a professional detailer.
+To help slow down the process, we recommend that you keep your vehicle in a garage or covered and protected from the sun.
+If you have any concerns about your car’s surface, consider consulting a professional detailer.